 An omnivore and an opportunistic feeder, despite their name the diet of the Kelp Gull is not limited to kelp but also includes live Right Whales.
 Yes – the gull has been observed using its beck to peck down several centimetres into the skin and blubber, often leaving the whales with large open sores.
 Nasty!

-The Antarctic Tern is easily spotted thanks to it’s bright red beak.
+The Antarctic Tern is easily spotted thanks to its bright red beak.
 The tern breeds in Antarctica and the sub-Antarctic islands, with a diet of fish which it hunts along coastal areas.

 It is the only land bird native to the Antarctic continent.
 Lacking webbed feet, the sheathbill feeds on land, stealing krill and fish from penguins and sometimes eating penguin eggs and young penguin chicks.

 A trip to Antarctica is an unforgettable experience.
 From the remoteness of the continent to the stupendous, breath-taking scenery that surrounds you every day, to the amazing wildlife interactions to the experience of being part of an expedition ship – it’s a memory that will stay with you forever.

 While the cost of joining an expedition may seem high – I felt at the end of the trip that the money I paid was very reasonable.
-I was provided comfortable accommodation on-board a well-appointed ship, which was operated by a crew of 100, professional, competent staff members from all corners of the globe.
+I was provided comfortable accommodation onboard a well-appointed, luxury expedition ship, which was operated by a crew of 100, professional, competent staff members from all corners of the globe.

-Would I do it again?
-Yes – and if you have the means to make such a trip I would highly recommend that you do so – at least once in your life!
+Yes – and if you have the means to make such a trip, I would highly recommend that you do so – at least once in your life!